Ivan Milat: Additional investigations

 Police maintain that Milat could have been involved in more murders than the seven for which he was convicted.
-State and territory-wide investigations into the unsolved deaths and disappearances of young people were started in 1993 by Task Force Air by comparing Milat’s known criminal and victim profile along with his known modus operandi to cold cases.
-Milat was taken into consideration in several of the 58 cases on the list.
-Experts have highlighted how it is unlikely for any serial killer to start killing at such a late stage (Milat was aged 45 when the 1989 murders were committed) and that serial killers almost always start killing before their mid-thirties.
-This indicates that Milat likely killed before in his life.
-Milat's brother Richard once opined that there would be "heaps more bodies" out there waiting to be discovered.
-Also, Milat was very geographically mobile as he started working as a truck driver in the mid-1970s, transporting tyres via Adelaide, Melbourne and Brisbane to Goulburn, Yass, Canberra and Perth.

-Based on almost identical similarities in modus operandi, three unsolved murder victims were identified who task force commander Clive Small listed as having a high possibility of being Milat’s victims:
+State and territory-wide investigations into the unsolved deaths and disappearances of young persons were started in 1993 by Task Force Air by comparing Milat's known criminal and victim profile along with his known modus operandi to cold cases.
+Their list ran to 58 people, and included individuals from the United States, the United Kingdom, Germany, Italy and New Zealand.
+Milat was very geographically mobile due to his employment as a truck driver in the mid-1970s, transporting tyres via Brisbane, Gold Coast, Newcastle, Sydney, Wollongong, Canberra, Melbourne, Adelaide, and Perth.
+Based on almost identical similarities in modus operandi, three unsolved murder victims were identified who task force commander Clive Small listed as having a high possibility of being Milat's victims: